Skip to Main Content

 At the Centeno Schultz Clinic, Dr. John Pitts has pioneered and refined the technique of injecting the ALL ligament.
 The complexity of this procedure has deterred 99% of providers from even attempting it.
 The technique is referred to as the Percutaneous Treatment of the Anterior Longitudinal Ligament (PALL), which employs a combination of ultrasound and fluoroscopy to safely administer injections to the C2-T1 area, specifically targeting the ALL ligaments.

-The successful execution of these injections requires a profound understanding of spinal anatomy, along with years of experience in performing x-ray and ultrasound guided injections to acquire exceptional ultrasound needle visualization skills and spatial orientation abilities.
 Careful attention must be paid to avoid vital structures such as nearby arteries, veins, and nerves located in the front of the neck.
 It is important to note that this is a highly skilled and intricate procedure that cannot be performed by general practitioners, orthopedic surgeons, or conventional pain management specialists.

-What To Expect in undergoing a Bone Marrow Aspiration and the PALL Procedure
+What To Expect in Undergoing a Bone Marrow Aspiration and the PALL Procedure

 To ease anxiety and properly prepare you want to be aware of what is involved in the Bone marrow aspiration and PALL procedure.